Ulterior Motives (song): Online search

-Discovery
+Discovery and legacy

 On 28 April 2024, following a lead from Reddit user u/One-Truth-5867 who had found a similar sounding song by the same artist, user u/south_pole_ball identified the song, including its name and artists.
 The snippet was discovered to be from the 1986 pornographic film Angels of Passion.

-On 29 April 2024, Booth publicly made an Instagram post regarding the discovery of the song's source and the artists.
+On 29 April, Christopher publicly made an Instagram post regarding the discovery of the song's source and the artists.
 He later uploaded a reel showcasing the original lyrics for the song within his recording studio, revealing that the original lyrics were "everyone knows it" instead of "everyone knows that".
 In a CBC News podcast, Booth claimed that the song was not written exclusively for the film.
-On 1 May 2024, in a Rolling Stone interview, Booth revealed plans to release a new album with songs similar to "Ulterior Motives"; he had already found the song's original "rhythm track" but not the vocal track.
-Several days later, he gave an interview with a Redditor, in which he clarified that he located the guitar, bass, and drum tracks, but not the original vocal or synth tracks.
+On 1 May, in a Rolling Stone interview, the duo revealed plans to release a new album with songs similar to "Ulterior Motives"; he had already found the song's original "rhythm track" but not the vocal track.
+Several days later, Christopher gave an interview with a Redditor, in which he clarified that he located the guitar, bass, and drum tracks, but not the original vocal or synth tracks.
 In another interview the Booth brothers conducted on 15 May, Christopher stated that he believed the rest of the masters for "Ulterior Motives" to be in the possession of his recently deceased friend, whose niece had planned to send the Booths a box of masters once in the possession of her relative.
-On 7 June 2024, when responding to a Redditor asking if the vocal track was indeed in that box of masters, Christopher confirmed that the masters had arrived and that he had located other songs from them, but not the vocal track, which he would re-record along with the guitar track.

-On 19 June 2024, the Booth brothers released a trailer for Ulterior Motives - The Lost Album, showcasing their new version of "Ulterior Motives".
-The album was finally released on all streaming platforms on 23 June 2024, under the name Ulterior Motives (The Lost Album).
-In an Instagram Q&A conducted on 29 June, Christopher confirmed that parts of a rough mixdown of the original "Ulterior Motives" were used in the remake; however, the full tape could not be released due to suffering from dropouts.
+On 7 June, when responding to a Redditor asking if the vocal track was indeed in that box of masters, Christopher confirmed that the masters had arrived and that he had located other songs from them, but not the vocal track, which he would re-record along with the guitar track.
+On 19 June, the Booth brothers released a trailer for Ulterior Motives – The Lost Album, showcasing their new version of "Ulterior Motives".
+The album was finally released on all streaming platforms on 22 June, under the name Ulterior Motives (The Lost Album).
+In an Instagram Q&A conducted on 29 June, Christopher confirmed the rhythm track of the original "Ulterior Motives" was used in the remake.